Gottlob Frege: Studies at University (1869–1874)

 Frege matriculated at the University of Jena in the spring of 1869 as a citizen of the North German Confederation.
 In the four semesters of his studies, he attended approximately twenty courses of lectures, most of them on mathematics and physics.
 His most important teacher was Ernst Karl Abbe (1840–1905; physicist, mathematician, and inventor).
 Abbe gave lectures on theory of gravity, galvanism and electrodynamics, complex analysis theory of functions of a complex variable, applications of physics, selected divisions of mechanics, and mechanics of solids.
 Abbe was more than a teacher to Frege: he was a trusted friend, and, as director of the optical manufacturer Carl Zeiss AG, he was in a position to advance Frege's career.
 After Frege's graduation, they came into closer correspondence.

-His other notable university teachers were Christian Philipp Karl Snell (1806–1886; subjects: use of infinitesimal analysis in geometry, analytic geometry of planes, analytical mechanics, optics, physical foundations of mechanics); Hermann Karl Julius Traugott Schaeffer (1824–1900; analytic geometry, applied physics, algebraic analysis, on the telegraph and other electronic machines); and the philosopher Kuno Fischer (1824–1907; Kantian and critical philosophy).
+His other notable university teachers were Christian Philipp Karl Snell (1806–1886; subjects: use of infinitesimal analysis in geometry, analytic geometry of planes, analytical mechanics, optics, physical foundations of mechanics); Hermann Schaeffer (1824–1900; analytic geometry, applied physics, algebraic analysis, on the telegraph and other electronic machines); and the philosopher Kuno Fischer (1824–1907; Kantian and critical philosophy).

 Starting in 1871, Frege continued his studies in Göttingen, the leading university in mathematics in German-speaking territories, where he attended the lectures of Alfred Clebsch (1833–1872; analytic geometry), Ernst Christian Julius Schering (1824–1897; function theory), Wilhelm Eduard Weber (1804–1891; physical studies, applied physics), Eduard Riecke (1845–1915; theory of electricity), and Hermann Lotze (1817–1881; philosophy of religion).
-Many of the philosophical doctrines of the mature Frege have parallels in Lotze; it has been the subject of scholarly debate whether or not there was a direct influence on Frege's views arising from his attending Lotze's lectures.
+Many of the philosophical doctrines of the mature Frege have parallels in Lotze.
+It has been the subject of scholarly debate whether or not Lotze's philosophy had a direct influence on Frege's views.

 In 1873, Frege attained his doctorate under Schering.

-Frege married Margarete Katharina Sophia Anna Lieseberg (15 February 1856 – 25 June 1904) on 14 March 1887.
+Frege married Margarete (Katharina Sophia Anna) Lieseberg (15 February 1856 – 25 June 1904) on 14 March 1887.
 The couple had at least two children, who died when young.
 Years later, they adopted a son, Alfred.
 Little else is known about Frege's family life, however.